 In order to subscribe to receive the IMS EE services, the AF shall send an HTTP POST request message to the NEF targeting the "IMS EE Subscriptions" collection resource, with the request message body including the IMSEESubsc data structure, as specified in clause 5.43.5.2.2.

 The NEF shall then check whether the AF is authorized to perform this operation or not.
+If the AF is authorized, the NEF shall respond to the AF with a "201 Created" status code.
+Then the NEF shall:

+for subscriber-specific IMS event(s) discover the HSS serving the given subscriber.
+The NEF may determine the serving HSS based on configuration or based on HSS discovery as depicted in clause AA.3.3 of TS 23.228 [79].
+Then the NEF shall interact with the HSS via the Nhss_ImsEventExposure service as described in 3GPP TS 29.562 [80] separately for each of the targeted subscribers;or

-If the AF is authorized, NEF shallthen interact with the HSS for subscriber-specific IMS event(s) via the Nhss_ImsEventExposure service or interact with the IMS AS for Non-subscriber specific IMS events via the Nimsas_ImsEventExposure service.
+for Non-subscriber specific IMS event(s) discover the IMS AS instances which support monitoring of the related IMS event(s) based on configuration or via NRF API namely Nnrf_NFDiscovery service as defined in 3GPP TS 29.510 [57].
+Then the NEF shall interact with all the IMS AS instances which support monitoring of the related IMS event(s) via the Nimsas_ImsEventExposure service as described in 3GPP TS 29.175 [78].

-Upon reception of a successful response from the 5GC NF, the NEF shall respond to the AF with a "201 Created" status code with Subscription Correlation ID.

-On failure or if the NEF receives an error response from the HSS or IMS AS, the NEF shall take proper error handling actions, as specified in clause 5.43.7, and respond to the AF with an appropriate error status code.
-If the NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the NEF shall relay this error response to the AF with a corresponding application error, when applicable.
+On failure, the NEF shall take proper error handling actions, as specified in clause 5.43.7, and respond to the AF with an appropriate error status code.

+Editor’s Note: When and how the NEF reports error situations in the HSS and IMS AS is FFS.